openstack/security-doc/security-guide/source/compute/case-studies.rst

 TPM.

-She then ensures there are restrictive file permissions, such as 640, on all sensitive files, such as :file:`nova.conf`, and directories.
+She then ensures there are restrictive file permissions, such as 640, on all sensitive files, such as ``nova.conf``, and directories.
 After outlining a process for creating and updating 'golden images' that will be the templates for images, she also tests and then configures the ``AvailabilityZoneFilter`` to enable regional zones, and the ``ServerGroupAffinityFilter`` with the